YanivZalach/Tmux_Config/README.md

  * Prefix Key 🌟

-     - 🎯 `C-a` , `C-z`: Your starting point.
+     - 🎯 `C-a` , `C-x`: Your starting point.
 This is the prefix key.
 All Tmux commands begin with this key followed by another keybinding.

  * General Commands 🛠️